 It’s not a race, and there’s nothing wrong with bidding in small increments.
 Bidding slowly can help you stay in control and on top of any nerves.

 Call Out Your Offer In Full

 When calling out your bid, be sure to state it in full (e.g. “$410,000” instead of just the increment “$10,000”).

 No, we don’t mean shooting the elderly lady to your left a threatening side-eye.
 Projecting confidence is a good way to eliminate the competition, so don’t be shy to call out your offer with self-assurance and get a bit aggressive.

+Check out the pros and cons of living in the Gold Coast, Sunshine Coast, Sydney, and Melbourne before you buy.
 And when it’s time to move into your new home, be prepared with our Moving House Checklist.